-To use Send to Bluetooth
+To use Send to Bluetooth (except Internet Explorer, see below)

-- 1. In the application: - Windows Explorer-select one or more files to be transferred.
-Folders cannot be transferred. - Microsoft Office-only the document in the active window can be transferred. - c) Microsoft Outlook-select one or more items to be transferred. - 2.
-From the application's File menu, select Send To, and then select Bluetooth from the shortcut menu. - 3.
-Select a device from the shortcut menu to send the data
+- 1. In the application: - a) Windows Explorer-select one or more files to be transferred.
+Folders cannot be transferred. - b) Microsoft Office-only the document in the active window can be transferred. - c) Microsoft Outlook-select one or more items to be transferred. - 2.
+From the File menu, select Send To, and then select Bluetooth from the shortcut menu. - 3.
+Select a device from the shortcut menu to send the data or